dat-ecosystem/dat/README.md

 Connected to 1 peers.
 Uploading 288.2 B/s.
 Watching for updates...
 ```

 You are now publishing that data from your computer.
 It will be publicly accessible as long as your terminal is open and the process is still running.
 The hash is a **secret hash**, your data is visible to anyone you send the hash to.
-As you add more files to the folder, Dat will update and share the new files.

 #### Updating Shared Files